 Marijuana use is prohibited by federal law in the US.
 Many states permit medical marijuana use to treat symptoms like pain, nausea, and other medical conditions.

 For recreational purposes, people frequently smoke marijuana derived from the cannabis plant.
-But more people are turning to cannabis to treat ailments.
+However, more people are turning to cannabis to treat ailments.

 What is Medical Marijuana?